Arrival and Dismissal

 Our school rule, rooted in scripture and taught through a Love & Logic approach, is the Golden Rule: Treat others the way you would like to be treated (Luke 6:31).

 Emergency plans are posted in each classroom and all common areas.
+Per state regulations, fire, tornado/storm and crisis drills will be conducted throughout the school year.

 Fire: students and staff will exit building and meet at the cross